JandyTenedora/JandyTenedora/README.md

 ### Beep boop beep!  👋

-Translation: Hello there!
-I'm a Jr Data Engineer trying to revive his github profile in what could only be described as an early-career/quarter-life crisis.
-Stay tuned to watch me blow my AWS budget on superfluous EMR cluster usage.

 ## Bit about me:
 - :octocat: Finally taking my projects public
 - :mortar_board: Stats + CS